alex-is-busy-coding/perception/README.md

 ## 📖 Architecture & Methodology

-This project is divided into two main computational modules.
+This project is divided into three main computational modules.
 Please refer to their dedicated documentation for detailed information on model choices and architectural decisions.

 ### [Audio Processing Pipeline](src/audio_processor/README.md)